-This Purchase and Supply Agreement ("Agreement") dated as of December 19, 2003 corporation.
+This Purchase and Supply Agreement ("Agreement") dated as of December 19, 2003 (the "Effective Date") is entered into by and between Visteon Corporation, a Delaware corporation ("Visteon"), and Ford Motor Company ("Ford"), a Delaware corporation.
 Each of Ford and Visteon is herein referred to as a "Party" and collectively, the "Parties."